ericlafontsee/Updated-Portfolio/README.md

 This project is mobile responsive.

-This Work Day Scheduler is deployed to GitHub Pages:
+My portfolio is deployed to GitHub Pages:
 https://ericlafontsee.github.io/Updated-Portfolio/

 ## Usage